 If my baby doesn’t finish their bottle, how long can I keep the leftovers?

-If you are worried that your breast milk smells or tastes like soap, smells sour or like garlic, onion or other food see My Breastmilk Smells for further information.
+If you are worried that your breast milk smells or tastes like soap, smells sour or like garlic, onion or other food see My Breastmilk Smells Soapy or Sour for further information.
 Milk that seems to have gone off should not be fed to your baby.

-Drip milk collected from one breast while feeding from the other is said to be lower in fat with more skin bacteria and rather than storing this, Mohrbacher, 2010, p 461 advises it should be discarded.
+Drip milk collected from one breast in a breast shell while feeding from the other is said to be lower in fat with more skin bacteria and rather than storing this, current HMBANA guidelines advise discarding it.26

 If a mother has breast or nipple pain from what is considered to be a bacterial or yeast infection, there is no evidence that her stored expressed milk needs to be discarded.
-Human milk that appears stringy, foul, or purulent should not be fed to the baby.
+Human milk that appears stringy, foul, or purulent should however be discarded not be fed to the infant.